11 Types of Sprinkler Heads for the Right Water Coverage

 This also translates into the sprinkler head lasting longer as it’s protected from damage induced by the weather conditions, lawnmower, or other activities, when not in use.

 Pop-up sprinkler heads generally range from 2 to 20 inches with the water reaching between 3 and 15 feet.
+You can, of course, adjust the sprinkler head to suit the area you're watering (so you aren't spraying buildings or watering your neighbor's lawn).

 The pop-up sprinkler head types that reach a height of four inches when activated are great for grassy areas and lawns, where blades are generally around 3 inches.
 The sprinkler head has just enough height to reach over the grass and spray them.